x1ao4/theme-music-manager-for-plex/README.md

 Successfully uploaded theme music for Movie "Charlie's Angels (2019)" in "Movies" Successfully uploaded theme music for Movie "Kung Fu Panda (2008)" in "Movies"
 ```
-Run the `plex-theme-deleter.py` script and input the item names from which you want to delete the theme music.
+Run the `plex-theme-deleter.py` script and input the item titles from which you want to delete the theme music.
 For example:
 ```
 Successfully connected to server: x1ao4